-When it isn’t possible to play team sport, it is even more important to stay active and healthy, both for your mind and body.
+It is important to stay active and healthy, both for your mind and body.
 Staying active while at home is not as hard as you think…

-Going out for runs in these longer and darker evenings may seem intimidating.
-With that in mind it may be time to think about being fit in a different way.
-Hockey does not require the ability to run for 30 minutes at a constant pace, hockey is more about short, sharp actions and movements which are done explosively and repeated over 70 mins.
+Going out for runs in these long and dark evenings may seem intimidating.
+BUT keep fit differently, Hockey does not require the ability to run for 30 minutes at a constant pace, hockey is more about short, sharp actions and movements which are done explosively and repeated over 70 mins.
 Any strength and conditioning, improvements to core strength, flexibility and stretching will help you stay active at home.

 It is important that hockey skills are not forgotten.
 Where possible and safe, go out and continue to practise hockey.
 Just because there is no access to an astro does not mean practise can’t continue.